-Christopher Mossey is deputy director for the Long-Baseline Neutrino Facility.
-He manages all aspects of the LBNF project, the largest international DOE project ever hosted on U.S. soil.
+Christopher Mossey is Deputy Director for the Long-Baseline Neutrino Facility.
+He manages all aspects of the LBNF project — the largest international DOE project ever hosted on U.S. soil — at both Fermilab and Sanford Underground Research Facility in Lead, South Dakota.
+Mossey also serves as Fermilab’s Chief Engineer, where he focuses on recruiting, development, diversity and processes related to the engineering community.
 A retired and decorated rear admiral with the United States Navy, he has more than three decades of experience leading the design and construction of environmental and facility programs for the Department of the Navy.
 Mossey previously served as the commander of the Naval Facilities Engineering Command.
 In this position he oversaw the $1 billion Walter Reed National Military Medical Center and the $5.7 billion Marine Corps program to expand and update operational and training facilities.
 Mossey holds a B.S. in electrical engineering from Cornell University and an M.S. in construction management from Stanford University.
 He also completed the Executive Management Program at Dartmouth's Tuck School of Business.

 - Last modified